-- 1. Develop listening, communication and interpersonal skills necessary to represent others with integrity. - 2.
-Interact and collaborate with others across cultural contexts - 3.
-Represent others\' identities, interests and passions through design.
+1. Develop listening and interpersonal skills to communicate with integrity.

+- 2. Interact and collaborate with others to gain appreciation for another's diverse perspective, and for differing cultural backgrounds. - 3.
+Communicate to express ideas and information in various forms: written, oral and primarily visual.